susanev/web_developement_notes/html5.md

 * heading followed by heading creates implicit section including the second heading
 * blockquote, details, fieldset, figure, and td are all sectioning roots and headings inside of them are not included in the outline
 * aside and nav (can have multiples) are not included in outline
+* header and footer tags can represent the header and footer of any/all sections